 Pamila Pahuja started her career sixteen years ago in Islip School District where she taught Regents Biology, Living Environment and Earth Science as well as General Chemistry and Marine Biology.
 She has been at the Three Village School District for the last thirteen years where she has taught 8th Grade Physical Science, Regents and Honors Earth Science and Honors Biology.

 Jessica Rivera is currently an elementary school teacher in the Longwood School District.
 She has experience teaching first, second and third grade.
 She holds degrees in elementary education and literacy.
 She has facilitated many parent workshops and has sat on several committees that were set up to enhance instruction for technology and literacy.

-Katherine Squires has been teaching at Garden City High School for six years.
+Katherine Squires has been teaching at Garden City High School for eight ears.
 She is dually certified in Special Education and Social Studies.
 She attended the University of Scranton and Dowling College.
 In 2011 she was awarded a teacher fellowship for graduate study from the New York State PTA.
+In addition, Katherine was nominated as a semi-finalist for 2017 NYS Teacher of The Year.
 Besides teaching course through NYCTD, Katherine is an Attendance Dean, Yearbook Advisor and Class Council Advisor at her school.
 Katherine is also the director of Successful Students Tutoring Service